 Less than impressed with the thin plastic on the headlamp in all areas.
 The strap is the thinnest I have seen on a headlamp, but it probably adequate.
 The ICON is lightweight, and could be used for a lot of activities that don’t require moving fast, or looking down on the ground in front of you – the angle of the lamp cannot go past 45°.

 The ICON has no shock-proof rating.
-I am pretty sure, if dropped, the BD ICON will break from a meter or two meter high fall on concrete or other hard surface.
+I am pretty sure, if dropped, the BD ICON will break from a meter or two-meter high fall on concrete or other hard surfaces.
 I won’t be trying it!

 Overall first impression?
 Some great features, but poorly implemented, and it’s as if the features were the entire point of the headlamp, not the basic functionality.

 I can already see I won’t be recommending this ICON headlamp for much of anything.
 It just can’t provide even basic functionality with a headlamp swivel that only swivels 55 degrees to a 45 degree angle.
 Even for fishing – you’d need it to crank down to about 80° to tie a hook or lure on.

 These headlamps have the highest water resistance rating we’ve tested – at IP X67.
 They can stand submersion in one meter of water for at least 30 minutes.
 Hard rain will be no problem.